Are older women giving the next generation new ‘sex angst’? | Bibi Lynch

 They’re already probably thinking (wrongly) sex for their parents is a little “downstairs flutter” whilst watching Alan Titchmarsh on the telly.
 Now they think they won’t want sex at all?
 That’s bare unfair.

-Sex in your 50s (and above) can be quite revolutionary.
+Sex in your fifties (and above) can be quite revolutionary.
 In many quite wonderful ways.

 Yes there can be issues – but there can also be amazing sex.
 The physical problems?
 Get medical advice and ask about estrogen pessaries, lubricants, HRT.
 The emotional and mental barriers to great sex in midlife?
 Listen to my great friend Tracey Cox – internationally-renowned sex and relationships expert: “We’re so used to feeling like sex just happens – ‘spontaneous desire’ – but after menopause, it switches to ‘reactive desire’.
 Women panic and think ‘Oh my God!
 I don’t feel like sex.
 It’s gone!’
 But it hasn’t gone.
 You just need to adjust your thinking and focus on what is good about getting old.”